NativeScript/docs-v8/nativescript-core/Application.md

 ### android

-The property gives you the Nativescript wrapper, the AndroidApplication object, around the android application.
+The property gives you the Nativescript wrapper, the AndroidApplication object, around the native android application instance.
 /// flavor javascript

 ```javascript